Zachary’s Army

 WHY HELP?

 How do I adequately express how Zachary’s loss has affected me?
 I’m not sure I can paint that picture alone.
-My words only tell one story.
-Together with your help, your signatures and your letters, we will paint a vivid picture of the impact of Zachary’s loss.
-That’s all I can do and it’s the only part of this process that I can have some control over.
+My words tell only one part of the story.
+Together, with your help, your signatures and your letters, we will continue to paint a vivid picture of the lasting impact of Zachary’s loss.
+This is all I can do and it’s the only part of this proces where I have any control.

 “Sticks in a bundle are unbreakable”